-The second is to buy Renewable Energy Guarantee of Origin (REGO) certificates that represent renewable generation in the year these were generated.
+- The first is they generate it themselves or buy it direct from a low-Carbon generator via a Power Purchase Agreement (PPA). - The second is to buy Renewable Energy Guarantee of Origin (REGO) certificates that represent renewable generation in the year these were generated.
 REGOs are traded in the market and have a value set by market forces (i.e. supply/demand).

 Because there is currently an oversupply of renewables compared to those buying 'green' electricity, there is a glut of REGOs in the market.
-In 2019, the wholesale price of a REGO (1 MWh) is ~£5, compared to the wholesale price of electricity (any source) of ~£50/MWh and a retail price of ~£150/MWh.
+The wholesale price of a REGO (1 MWh) is ~£5, compared to the wholesale price of electricity (any source) of ~£50/MWh and a retail price of ~£150/MWh.
 This makes it easy for any supplier to simply buy these cheap REGOs and claim they are supplying 'green' electricity without any additional renewable plant being built/installed.
 They can keep their retail price low as the additional cost of the REGO is insignificant.